APSCatx/club/Bylaws/NationalsSlots.md

 3. **USPSA Membership**: Must be an active member of USPSA for the year in which the nationals will be held.

 ## Slot Assignment
-- **Based on Performance**: Slot codes will be assigned to eligible respondents based on their ELO rank, considering only matches shot at APSC.
+- **Based on Performance**: Slot codes will be assigned to eligible respondents based on their ELO rank.
+The ELO ranking will consider all matches shot at APSC during the qualifying year.
+    - **Accuracy of Match Registration**: It is crucial for members to accurately register for matches using their correct shooter number and consistent naming.
+Data inconsistencies, such as incorrect shooter numbers or modified names, may prevent the accurate calculation of an ELO ranking.
+APSC is not responsible for any ranking issues that arise from errors in match registration on PractiScore.

 ## Slot Code Reassignment
 - **Unable to Use Slot**: If a slot recipient cannot use their slot code, they must make a best faith effort to notify the APSC president as soon as possible so that the slot can be reassigned to the next eligible member.